Hebbrix

 def handle_webhook():

-# Get the signature from headers
+# Get the signature + timestamp from headers

-signature = request.headers.get("X-Hebbrix-Signature")
+signature = request.headers.get("X-Webhook-Signature-256", "")

-timestamp = request.headers.get("X-Hebbrix-Timestamp")
+timestamp = request.headers.get("X-Webhook-Timestamp")

-# Create the signed payload
+# Create the signed payload (timestamp.body)

 payload = f"{timestamp}.{request.data.decode()}"